rttll/canvas-fit-text/README.md

 | `y`      | Yes      | Y coordinate to start printing                             | String |
 | `width`  | Yes      | Max width text can expand to                               | Number |
 | `height` | No       | Enables line wrapping.
 Sets max height text can expand to. | Number |

+## Usage Notes

+It currently only uses sans-serif.

 ### Todo